Consistent Validation for Predictive Methods in Spatial Settings: CURRENT ESTIMATORS ARE INCONSISTENT

+\textbf{Inconsistency of the \Holdout{}.} We state our result and then discuss the realism of the example. \begin{restatable}[Inconsistency of \holdout]{proposition}{counterexampleholdout} There exists a set of test points and a data-generating process satisfying infill asymptotics such that $\smash{\sampleaveragerisk}$ is not a consistent estimator of the test risk. \end{restatable}

-\cref{prop:holdout-inconsistent} relies on the key observation that $\sampleaveragerisk$ has no dependence on the test task.
-So unless all test tasks have the same risk (which will be true only in unusually simplistic settings), it cannot estimate them all consistently.
-One might think of the \holdout{} estimator as generally exhibiting non-trivial bias since it averages loss across the validation sites when we really care about loss at the test sites.
-We give a formal proof following this intuition in \cref{app:holdout-inconsistent-lipschitz}.
+While the \holdout{} estimator of test risk is consistent for i.i.d.\ test and validation data \citep{devroye1976nonparametric, langford2005tutorial}, we can construct examples showing \cref{prop:holdout-inconsistent} by observing that $\smash{\sampleaveragerisk}$ has no dependence on the test task.
+So unless all test tasks have the same risk (which will be true only in unusually simplistic spatial settings), it cannot estimate them all consistently.
+The \holdout{} estimator will generally exhibit non-trivial bias since it averages loss across the validation sites when we really care about loss at the test sites.
+See \cref{app:holdout-inconsistent-lipschitz} for a formal proof and also an example where the \holdout{} converges to $\Delta$, the maximum possible error for a bounded loss.